Ankl-Sheep/Ankl-sheep/README.md

 if ur homophobic, racist, or anything like that.

 DO NOT try and flirt with me if ur a complete stranger to me and do not have any sort of bond with me, i have my boundaries for that.
+Reason i put this is because in the past i've had a 17 year old try to get with me.

 you support/are a M@p, Pr0sh1pp3r, D3rksh1pp3r, ANY of that stuff, its disgusting and along with u so called "trollers" trolling as that isn't FUNNY or cool, it just makes you problematic and stright up WEIRD.